gitlabhq/omnibus-gitlab/doc/settings/database.md

 [restore](https://docs.gitlab.com/ee/raketasks/backup_restore.html#restore-a-previously-created-backup) tasks.

 ### Upgrade a non-packaged PostgreSQL database

+NOTE: **Note:**
+If you're using Amazon RDS and are seeing extremely high (near 100%) CPU utilization following a major version upgrade (i.e. from `10.x` to `11.x`), running an `ANALYZE VERBOSE;` query may be necessary to recreate query plans and reduce CPU utilization on the database server(s).
+[Amazon recommends this](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_UpgradeDBInstance.PostgreSQL.html) as part of a major version upgrade.

 Before upgrading, check the [GitLab and PostgreSQL version compatibility table](../package-information/postgresql_versions.md) to determine your upgrade path.
 When using GitLab backup/restore you **must** keep the same version of GitLab so upgrade PostgreSQL first then GitLab.